 - Using these tools, we provide sponsors with detailed information regarding the optimal dose for treating specific sleep disorders.

 - Researchers at CHDR also use driving simulators to test whether a sleep medication affects driving performance.

-- Polysomnography can also be used to examine a compound’s precise effects on a wide range of neurotransmitter systems.
+- Polysomnography (PSG) can also be used to examine a compound’s precise effects on a wide range of neurotransmitter systems.

-- We have developed advanced tools for quantifying a compound’s effects on the sleep cycle and to model the compound’s pharmacokinetics and pharmacodynamics (PK/PD) profile.
+- We have developed advanced tools for quantifying a compound’s effects on the sleep cycle and to model the compound’s pharmacokinetic and pharmacodynamic (PK/PD) profile.

 - Combining polysomnography with NeuroCart® can provide a comprehensive neuropharmacological profile of a test compound.

 CHDR has many years of experience studying the effects of CNS drugs on sleep, including medications for patients with sleeping disorders such as narcolepsy and insomnia.
 However, commonly used medications against psychiatric and neurological conditions, such as depression and Alzheimer’s disease, can also influence sleep.
 Therefore, studying sleeping subjects in a clinical trial can increase our knowledge regarding a compound’s neuropharmacology.
 After all, although sleep may appear to be a passive process, it requires the coordinated activity of many neurotransmitter systems in the CNS.

 - Polysomnography (PSG)

 - Standardized sleep stage ratings in conjunction with the Siesta group

 - Multiple sleep latency test (MSLT) and quantitative EEG analyses